dialpad/dialtone-vue/CONTRIBUTING.md

 [Github Actions](https://docs.github.com/en/actions) is what we use for our CI/CD solution.
 All GHA workflows are in the `.github/workflows` directory.
 Currently we use Github Actions for the following:

-- Deploying to production `.github/workflows/deploy.yml`, See [RELEASING](RELEASING.md) for instructions on how to do this
+- Deploying to production `.github/workflows/deploy.yml`, See [RELEASING](RELEASING.md) for instructions on how to do this.
-- Linting our files on pull request `.github/workflows/lint-pr.yml`
+- Linting our files on pull request `.github/workflows/lint-pr.yml`.
-- Validating commit messages `.github/workflows/lint-commit-message.yml`, see [COMMIT_CONVENTION](COMMIT_CONVENTION.md) for our commit message conventions
+- Validating commit messages `.github/workflows/lint-commit-message.yml`, see [COMMIT_CONVENTION](COMMIT_CONVENTION.md) for our commit message conventions.
-- Running unit tests on pull requests and pushes to staging `.github/workflows/unit_tests.yml`
+- Running unit tests on pull requests and pushes to staging `.github/workflows/unit_tests.yml`.